Dalimil/Find-and-Replace-Browser-Extension/README.md

 JavaScript contains native support for regular expressions (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
 Without using any additional libraries, we can simply create new RegExp objects and execute search methods on regular strings to find matches for the given regular expression query.

 When choosing the string that we want to search in, we need to only consider the text content in our HTML nodes - finding matches in `innerHTML` would be a mistake since we need to ignore the website's source markup and only consider the text that users see.

+Instead of searching for a one text occurrence at a time, we want to match the behaviour of modern text editors and show the user all matches at once using text highlighting.
+We therefore only perform the search once (meaning everytime search parameters change), because later actions (find next/prev, replace one/all) will simply work with the text occurrences we already found.

 #### Handling iframes
 TODO: explain recursive search for active element